 It isn't quite that simple, though.

 To define it, DoF is that area in your image that appears in focus.
-Depending on the lens, the aperture set, and the distance to the subject, there will be an area in front of and behind the focal point (your subject) that will appear to be in focus.
-DoF is smaller as you get closer to and larger as you get farther away from the subject with any lens at any f-stop.
-Thus, depending on the lens, f#, and distance to the subject, you can increase or decrease DoF.
+Depending on the lens, aperture set, and distance to the subject, there will be an area in front of and behind the focal point that will appear to be in focus.
+DoF is smaller as you get closer and larger as you get farther away from the subject with any lens at any f-stop.
+Thus, you can increase or decrease DoF depending on the lens, f#, and distance to the subject.

 In short, the closer to your subject you are with a large aperture set, the DoF will be relatively short, and you'll create a Bokeh to please the most discerning eye.